Foreign relations of Abkhazia: Membership in international organizations

 Abkhazia belongs to the Unrepresented Nations and Peoples Organization (UNPO) and Community for Democracy and Human Rights.

 Cooperation with international organizations

-In 2012, the Abkhaz foreign minister signed a Memorandum of Understanding with a representative of ALBA.
+In 2012, the Abkhaz foreign minister signed a Memorandum of Understanding with a representative of Bolivarian Alliance for the Peoples of Our America – Peoples' Trade Treaty.

 International economic relations

 The National Bank of the Republic of Abkhazia has maintained its baseline interest rate for 11 years.
 Debt is negligible, external liabilities are just 5.6 per cent of GDP, and Abkhazia has never reported a balance of payments deficit.